ibm-cloud-docs/key-protect/grant-access-keys.md

    user.
 3. From the options menu, click **Assign access**.
 4. Click **Assign users additional access**.
 5. From the list of services, select **{{site.data.keyword.keymanagementserviceshort}}**.
-6. From the list of {{site.data.keyword.keymanagementserviceshort}} instances, select the
+6. From the list of s{{site.data.keyword.keymanagementserviceshort}} instances, select the
    {{site.data.keyword.keymanagementserviceshort}} instance that
    contains the key that you want to grant access to.
 7. Enter identifying information about the key.
    1. For **Resource type**, enter the word "key".